functional-koans/clojure-koans/README.md

-Please follow the guidelines in http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html for commmit messages, and put your code in a feature branch (not master) before making the pull request.
+Please follow the guidelines in http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html for commit messages, and put your code in a feature branch (not master) before making the pull request.
 This makes patches easier to review.

 Feel free to contact me (Colin Jones / trptcolin) on Github or elsewhere if you